-- (a) A complainant and a person against whom a complaint of alleged sexual harassment is filed (respondent) shall have the opportunity to select an independent advisor for assistance, support and advice.
-The complainant and respondent shall be advised at the beginning of the complaint process that he or she may select an independent advisor and it shall become the choice of the complainant or respondent to utilize or not utilize the independent advisor.
-The independent advisor may be brought into the process at any time at the request of the complainant or the respondent.
-The institutional affirmative action officer, Title IX coordinator or the student conduct officer shall advise the complainant and respondent of this right.
-The means and manner by which an independent advisor shall be made available shall be determined by each institution or unit; - (b) The complainant may choose to not permit the matter to be resolved by the informal resolution process or may terminate the informal resolution process at any time prior to a written determination being signed.
-If sexual assault is alleged, the informal resolution process may not be used; - The complainant must agree to the charge being heard by a hearing officer if the student conduct officer or coordinator and student agree; - (d) The complainant must be given the opportunity to participate in any pre-hearing procedures; - (e) In a hearing involving more than one charged student, the hearing officer or hearing board may require a charged student to be absent from any testimony that is not relevant to that charged student;
+- (a) Insure the safety and well-being of members of the institution's community' - (b) Protect institution property; or - (b) The complainant may choose to not permit the matter to be resolved by the informal resolution process or may terminate the informal resolution process at any time prior to a written determination being signed.
+If sexual assault is alleged, the informal resolution process may not be used; - The complainant must agree to the charge being heard by a hearing officer if the student conduct officer or coordinator and student agree; - (d) The complainant must be given the opportunity to participate in any pre-hearing procedures; - (e) In a hearing involving more than one charged student, the hearing officer or hearing board may require a charged student to be absent from any testimony that is not relevant to that charged student. - (f) The complainant must receive a list of all witnesses at the same time it is received by the student conduct officer or coordinator and charged student; - (g) The complainant must be permitted an advisor during the hearing who shall have the same duties as the advisor for the charged student: - (h) The complainant may present witnesses and other evidence at the hearing:

-- (f) The complainant must receive a list of all witnesses at the same time it is received by the student conduct officer or coordinator and charged student; - (g) The complainant must be permitted an advisor during the hearing who shall have the same duties as the advisor for the charged student; - The complainant may present witnesses and other evidence at the hearing; - The findings and recommendation of the Title IX coordinator pursuant to NSHE Handbook, Title 4, Chapter 8, Section 13 shall be considered at the hearing; - (j) The complainant shall be served a copy of the decision of the student conduct hearing board or hearing officer and of the vice president, if an appeal is filed, except for the discipline imposed upon the student unless the discipline directly relates to the complainant. - (k) If the complainant is aggrieved by the decision of the student conduct hearing board or hearing officer, the complainant has the right to appeal the decision to the appropriate vice president in the same manner as the student; - (l) In a complaint alleging sexual assault, domestic violence, dating violence or stalking, the complete decision of the student conduct hearing board or officer and the decision on appeal shall be given to the complainant.
+- The findings and recommendation of the Title IX coordinator pursuant to NSHE Handbook, Title 4, Chapter 8, Section 13 shall be considered at the hearing; - (j) The complainant shall be served a copy of the decision of the student conduct hearing board or hearing officer and of the vice president, if an appeal is filed, except for the discipline imposed upon the student unless the discipline directly relates to the complainant. - (k) If the complainant is aggrieved by the decision of the student conduct hearing board or hearing officer, the complainant has the right to appeal the decision to the appropriate vice president in the same manner as the student; - (I) In a complaint alleging sexual assault, domestic violence, dating violence or stalking, the complete decision of the student conduct hearing board or officer and the decision on appeal shall be given to the complainant.